jlevy/og-equity-compensation/README.md

   is created, and thereafter will increase as new shares are added (issued) and granted to people in exchange for money or services.
-  Outstanding shares may increase or decrease for other reasons, too (such as stock splits and share buyback, which we won’t get into here).
+  Outstanding shares may increase or decrease for other reasons, too (such as stock splits and share buybacks, which we won’t get into here).
   There is a lot of nuance and complexity in all this, because each part is defined by piles and piles of legal documents.

+  - 🚧 More on stock splits and share buyback.

 - If you have stock, what ultimately matters is not the number of shares you hold, but the **percentage ownership** of the entire company that that number represents.